Highway maintenance |

 - Work is permitted until the group notifies the department of their intent to abandon their segment.

-- Any group organized for some special purpose or task can be a sponsor, except partisan or political groups.
+- Any group organized for some special purpose or task can be a sponsor.

 - Each group must provide one adult supervisor for every five or six volunteers.